 Systemic Juvenile Idiopathic Arthritis

-Systemic JIA is a rare subtype of juvenile idiopathic arthritis with common early symptoms of a rash and spiking, high fever.
+Systemic JIA is a rare subtype of juvenile idiopathic arthritis that causes body-wide inflammation.

 Exactly what causes SJIA isn't clear.
 The general theory is that a child has a genetic predisposition, and the disease onset is triggered by something in the environment.
 The word “idiopathic” means the cause or trigger is not known.
 Unanswered questions remain, but researchers are learning more about SJIA and why it’s different from other types of juvenile arthritis.